Beledweyne

 The city is situated in the Shebelle Valley riverine near the Ethiopian border, 210 miles (345 km) north of Mogadishu.
 Beledweyne is divided by the Shebelle River into eastern and western sections.
-In 2019, Safiya Jimale became the first female mayor in Somalia.

 History

+During the Ethiopian invasion that occurred during June 1982, Beledweyne was a primary objective before driving onto the Somali coastline.
+On 30 June 1982 the first offensive came at the border town of Ferfer a few kilometers away from the city, in an attempt to capture the high ground overlooking a vital roadway connecting north and south Somalia.
+Despite heavy ground and air attacks, the army garrison stationed in Beledweyne inflicted heavy losses on the invaders and repulsed the Ethiopians.
+Soon after a stalemate ensued as the conflict became a border war.

+During the invasion of Somalia in 2006, the Ethiopian Air Force began carrying out airstrikes on Islamic Courts Union targets in the city of Beledweyne and other towns in central Somalia.
+After Beledweyne had become the target of airstrikes, the Courts decided to withdraw from the city.
 There were battles in 2006, 2008, 2010 and 2011.
-In December 2011, the Transitional Federal Government took control of Beledweyne from jihadist group al-Shabaab.
-Somali National Army (SNA) soldiers and around 3,000 allied Ethiopian Army troops descended on the city, capturing it following several hours of fighting.
-In October 2013, additional SNA and AMISOM troops were deployed to the town to firm up on security after al-Shabaab claimed responsibility for a suicide bomb attack at a local cafeteria.
+In December 2011, the Transitional Federal Government took control of Beledweyne from al-Shabaab.
+Somali National Army (SNA) soldiers and around 3,000 Ethiopian Army troops descended on the city, capturing it following several hours of fighting.

+In April 2008 al-Shabaab fighters killed British/Somalian Head-teacher Daud Ali and three of his teachers at the Hiran Educational Project in Beledweyne.
+This project had been started by Mr Ali to provide a British type education to primary-aged children in the war-torn region.

 In 2009, an al-Shabaab suicide car bomber killed 57 people at a hotel.
 In 2013, they killed 16 people at a restaurant in October and 19 people at a police station in November.
 In February 2022, an al-Shabaab suicide bomber killed 14 people at a restaurant.
 In March 2022, they killed over 50 people in a series of attacks.